Benin liberalizes abortion law | DW | 10.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Claudia can still remember when her mother forbade her to ever consider having an abortion.
+Claudia can still remember when her mother forbade her from ever considering an abortion.

 She was a 16-year-old school student in Cotonou, Benin's economic hub.

-Claudia says that for many years afterwards, she worried about accidentally falling pregnant.
+For many years after that, Claudia said, she worried about accidentally becoming pregnant.

 Abortion has long been a taboo subject in Benin, so much so that Claudia doesn't want to use her full name when talking about the topic.